sara-nl/spiderdocs/source/Pages/compute_on_spider.rst

 In terms of Spider-specific constraints, we support the following constraints to select specific hardware:

-1) cpu architecture constraint labels : 'skylake'
+1) cpu architecture constraint labels : 'skylake', 'broadwell'

 2) local scratch constraint labels    ; 'ssd'